majidanasrin/BadViser/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- HTML,CSS,JavaScript
+- Langauge used - HTML,CSS,JavaScript
--
-- VS code , Generative AI ,
+- Tools used - VS code , Generative AI
 ### Implementation
 For Software:
 # Installation